Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 ```

 ## 11.2 - @register_passable
-The @register_passable("trivial") decorator tells Mojo that the type should be copyable and movable but that it has no user-defined logic for doing this.
-It also tells Mojo to prefer to pass the value in CPU registers, which can lead to efficiency benefits.
-Small values like Int, Float, and SIMD are passed directly in machine registers instead of through an extra indirection.
-This is because they are declared with the `@register_passable` decorator

 In § 3.11 we saw an example of a tuple that contains a struct instance.
 You can't get items from such a tuple however: